List of power stations in Idaho

 This is a list of electricity-generating power stations in Idaho, sorted by type and name.
-In 2020, Idaho had a total summer capacity of 5,213 MW through all of its power plants, and a net generation of 17,686 GWh.
-The corresponding electrical energy generation mix in 2021 was 50.9% hydroelectric, 26% natural gas, 15.6% wind, 3% biomass, 4% solar, and 0.4% geothermal.
+In 2023, Idaho had a total summer capacity of 5,353 MW through all of its power plants, and a net generation of 17,842 GWh.
+The electrical energy generation mix in 2024 was 44.7% hydroelectric, 31.5% natural gas, 15.4% wind, 5.5% solar, 2.2% biomass, 0.4% geothermal, and 0.4% other.

-During 2021, Idaho was one of the top-five U.S. states in its share of renewable electricity generation.
+During 2021, Idaho was one of the top five U.S. states with its share of renewable electricity generation.
 It has a rapidly growing population and many undeveloped resources.
 Idahoans have consumed about 50% more electricity during recent years than is generated within the state.

 Fossil-fuel power stations

 Data from the U.S. Energy Information Administration serves as a general reference.

 Coal-fired

 Natural gas-fired

 Idaho has few natural gas reserves, and most of the supply is imported.
 There were just eight producing wells in the state in 2019.